What is Admiralty Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Pragati SinghSenior Executive - Content

-Eligibility for Admiralty Law, you typically need to have a degree in law (LLB) from a recognized university.
-Some of the Admiralty Law top institutes include Nalsar University of Law, GNLU Gandhi Nagar, Maharashtra National Law University Nagpur, etc. Top Admiralty Law entrance exams for Admiralty Law courses in India are CLAT, AILET, LSAT, etc.
+Students need to have a degree in law from a recognized college.
+Some of the Admiralty Law top institutes that one can explore are Nalsar University of Law, GNLU Gandhi Nagar, Maharashtra National Law University Nagpur, etc. Top exams are CLAT, AILET, LSAT, etc.

 Particulars